"What happens if my drive belt breaks?"

 1. Avoid directly spraying any electrical fuse/relay boxes or computer modules.
 Some are now marked with a No Wash Icon as you can see in this picture.
 Some water overspray is ok and the owners manual will show you the location of these items.

-2. Use a general cleaner or degreaser, avoid anything acidic.
-We use a product called Purple Power that is common at auto part stores.
-It works fast and is available in different sizes... it will leave white stains if it is not washed off well or allowed to sit on plastic.
+2. Use a general cleaner and avoid anything acidic.
+We use a product called Purple Power or Oil Eater that is common at auto part stores.
+It works fast and is available in different sizes, it will leave white stains if it is not washed off well or allowed to sit on plastic.

 3. If the vehicle runs rough after washing the engine the ignition component's most likely need to dry by letting it warm up or use compressed air to dry the engine.